jsquaredosquared/novocraft-sv-benchmarking/README.md

 ## Introduction

-This repository contains a Snakemake workflow used to compare the performance of SV callers using srWGS BAM files produced by different aligners.
-Currently it is being designed to compare SV calls by Manta on BAM files aligned by NovoAlign and BWA-MEM2, although it could be extended to compare other SV callers or aligners.
+This repository contains a Snakemake workflow used to compare the performance of SV callers when different short-read aligners are used.
+Currently it is being designed to compare SV calls by Manta on BAM files aligned with NovoAlign and BWA-MEM2, although it could be extended to compare other SV callers or aligners.

+If NovoAlign performs well, an SV-calling pipeline could potentially be incorporated into Novocraft's products.

 ## Roadmap